ythackerCS/MLdataOrganizer/README.md

   * Use the slider at the bottom to view all parts of the dcm
   * Select the "class" that the .dcm fits under and this will move the data into that folder for easy organization
   * The image is moved to the corresponding folder and viewer is updated

+## NOTES:
+  * backupdata - is a folder that contains DCM it is there for you to copy and replace folders in sample data while testing

 ## Future:
    * json creation